Finding books, e-books, articles and journals

 Use IU’s online catalog, IUCAT, to locate books and journal titles held by the IU Libraries statewide (but NOT articles within journals).
 The gold IUCAT button at the top center of most library web pages provides quick access.
 You must log in to IUCAT with your university network ID and password in order to access Request Delivery and account information services.
 You may also search IUCAT without a login, but you will be unable to take advantage of certain features that require authentication.

-How are books arranged in the Chemistry Library?
+How are books arranged in the Sciences Library?

 - Reference books are arranged by call number in the reference area.

 - Current unbound journals, usually less than a year old, are arranged by title.

 - Older bound journals are arranged by title.

 - Books are arranged by call number.